flaviut/nim-by-example/src/control_flow/case.md

 * You can use strings in the switch statement
 * Sets and ranges of ordinal types are also usable
 * case statements, like most things, are actually expressions
+* It is required that every possible case be covered

 ``` Nimrod
 case "charlie"